ton-play/tonplay-telegram-bot/README.md

 ## How can you start your game in Telegram

 In Telegram games can be launched in two ways.
-_The version of the built-in API in Web API and Web View may differ, which may cause some functions to not work.
+> **Note** The version of the built-in API in Web API and Web View may differ, which may cause some functions to not work.
-More about telegram game_
+More about telegram game

 ### Telegram Game